coalitiontech/door-hardware-doc/docs/home.md

 ## Our Retailers

 ![our-retailers.png](img/our-retailers.png)

-The Our Retailers section is made using a custom widget called Logo Carousel.
-You can change the content in the [Page Builder](index.md/#page-builder).
+The Our Retailers section is made using a custom widget with an HTML block from the theme called `Block: Brand Collection`.
+You can ready more instructions and even generate a new code following the <a href="https://themes.halothemes.com/documents/bigcommerce-annie-garden/#home_banner_0_block" target="_blank">theme's documentation</a>.

 ## Recent Blog Posts
 ![home-blog.png](img/home-blog.png)